stolk/devart-template/project_summary.md

         return additionvals[0] + additionvals[1] + additionvals[2] + additionvals[3] +
                additionvals[4] + additionvals[5] + additionvals[6] + additionvals[7];
 }

+Also, I implemented an 8-Way SIMD algorithm to calculate edge intersections.
+A single edge is tested against 8 others in a single pass, no branching.

+By only using 8 sided polygon shapes (either convex or concave) the overlap test becomes very efficient thanks to the parallel AVX instructions.

 ```
 ## Links to External Libraries